jeremy-compostella/home-manager/doc/power_sensor.md

 Return an instant record from the sensor.

-The optional SCALE keyword argument, limited to RecordScale.SECOND, RecordScale.MINUTE, RecordScale.HOUR and RecordScale.DAY, indicates which time unit resolution can be supplied to read with a different scale order.
-By default, the resolution is RecordScale.MINUTE.
+The optional SCALE RecordScale parameter indicates which time unit resolution should be used.
+RecordScale.MINUTE is used by default.

+The optional TIME parameter indicates the instant the power record should be from.